glpetrikov/FrameLog/README.md

 - Basic output functions
 - Color support
 - Basic log levels
-- Base Custom format patterns
-- Base Output pattern scanner

 ### Beta
 **in the coming month(as of 2025, October 21)**
 - Buffered output
 - Additional log levels
+- Base Custom format patterns
+- Base Output pattern scanner
+- Minimal File Log

 ### Release
 **in the coming months (3-4)(as of 2025, October 21)**